sebapersson/PEtab.jl/docs/src/tutorials/sciml/starting_tutorial.md

 The third argument specifies whether the model is evaluated pre-simulation.
 In this tutorial, the ML model is evaluated during simulation (it enters the ODE dynamics), so `false` is used.
-Note that each Lux model must be wrapped as an `MLModel` so PEtab.jl can keep track of how the ML model interacts with the ODE model.
+Each Lux model must be wrapped as an `MLModel` so PEtab.jl can keep track of how the ML model interacts with the ODE model.

 ### Defining the dynamic (UDE) model

 A UDE is created by embedding one or more `MLModel`s into the ODE dynamics.
 Currently, UDE models must be provided as an `ODEProblem` (integration with ModelingToolkitNeuralNets is in progress).
 The first step is to define the ODE right-hand side.
 Compared to a standard in-place ODE function, an extra `ml_models` argument is provided.
 It stores the declared ML models and can be indexed by their IDs:

 ```@example 1
 function ude_f!(du, u, p, t, ml_models)